ltdev22/mvcframework/README.md

 To use Composer and run commands
 - You can either run `$ docker-compose exec app bash` and then `$ composer install` within the running _app_ container.
 - Or run in the local cli `$ docker run --rm --interactive --tty --volume $PWD:/app composer <the composer command here>` using the Composer official image

+## Cmder

+The _Cmder_ is the cli tool included within the framework and it is driven by the powerful Symfony Console component.
+It provides a number of helpful commands to use while developing your application and help to speed up your work.
+It's something similar to Laravel's artisan cli tool.
+Here is a list with some of the commands provided by Cmder

+- To list all the available commands: `$ php cmder`
+- To generate a new controller: `$ php cmder make:controller FooController` or `$ php cmder make:controller Some\\Nested\\FooController`
+- To generate a new service provider: `$ php cmder make:provider FooProvider`. __Note:__ running this command will only generate the new provider class.
+In order the provider to work within the framework you 'll need to register it within the `providers` list located in the `config/app.php`
+- To generate a new custom command: `$ php cmder make:console FooCommand`